ocnow/HandDetectionDetectron2/README.md

 # HandDetectionDetectron2
-This is hand detection projection built using Mask R-CNN in Detectron 2 by Facebook
+This is hand detection projection built using Mask R-CNN in Detectron 2 by Facebook (Work in Progress)